 The transgender flag was designed in 1999 by Monica Helms, an openly transgender American woman and Navy veteran, according to nonprofit organization Point of Pride.
 The light blue and pink tones represent traditional colors for baby boys and girls, while the white horizontal line represents "those who are intersex, transitioning or consider themselves having a neutral or undefined gender."

 According to Point of Pride, the flag is designed to be symmetrical so it appears the same whichever way up it is flown.
 The original flag created by Helms, and first displayed at a pride parade in Phoenix, Arizona, in 2000, is now held at the Smithsonian National Museum of American History.

-Sex vs. gender
+Sex versus gender

 Sex and gender are two different concepts.
 A person's sex refers to his or her biological status as either male or female.
-The determination of a person's sex primarily depends on various physical characteristics, including chromosomes, reproductive anatomy and sex hormones, according to the American Psychological Association (APA).
+The determination of a person's sex depends primarily on various physical characteristics, including chromosomes, reproductive anatomy and sex hormones, according to the American Psychological Association (APA).

 Making the transition

 Altering the voice so that it better matches gender identity can also be important to those transitioning.
-"Here, we envision a world where a transgender person feels no need to change their voice or speech.
-That is, they would live in a world where people accept and respect them as whatever gender they claim, regardless of how their voice sounds," said Dr. Leah Helou, a speech pathologist who leads the University of Pittsburgh Voice Center's Transgender Voice and Communication services.
+"Here, we envision a world where a transgender person feels no need to change their voice or speech — that is, they would live in a world where people accept and respect them as whatever gender they claim, regardless of how their voice sounds," said Dr. Leah Helou, a speech pathologist who leads the University of Pittsburgh Voice Center's transgender voice and communication services.